papadopc/RepData_PeerAssessment1/PA1_template.md

 ## 1      835
 ```

-The last line gives the peak activity time
+The last line gives the peak activity time (interval)

 ## Imputing missing values
 ### Replace NAs with the closest integer of the mean corresponding to this interval